M.S. Degree-Major: School Psychology with Clinical Child Counseling Specialization (30 credits)

-Each semester, the student’s progress is reviewed by the program faculty.
-Students must maintain a minimum GPA of 3.0 at all times throughout the program.
-A GPA below a 3.0 during any semester will result in a remedial plan or dismissal from the program.
-Because of the sensitive nature of the work that students are qualified to do during and upon graduation from the program, the review will focus on factors other than course work, as well as formal academic progress.
-Nonacademic factors may include personality, interpersonal, and/or ethical issues that may impact the student’s judgment and/or ability to function appropriately in a school setting.
+Because of the sensitive nature of the work that students are qualified to do during and upon graduation from the program, the review will focus on formal academic progress as well as factors other than course work.
+Nonacademic factors may include personality, interpersonal, professional dispositions, and/or ethical behaviors that may impact the student’s judgment and/or ability to function appropriately in a school setting.
+These professional dispositions include but are not limited to: professional attire, timeliness on site/in courses, work production by deadlines, and generally, behavior in accordance to the standards and ethical guidelines set forth by the National Association of School Psychologists.
 The director of the program will discuss any program faculty concerns with the student promptly and, where possible, will work with the student toward remediation of the problem.
 In extreme cases, it may be necessary for the student to delay further course work and/or practicum/internship placement during such remediation.
 In the event that a remedial plan is not possible or does not prove effective, the student may be removed from the program.

 A completed application for consideration for admission consists of

 - transcripts of all past educational experiences and documentation of the award of the bachelor’s degree from a regionally accredited institution of higher education;

 - an overall undergraduate grade average of B;

 - an undergraduate major or concentration in psychology*;

 - official scores for the General Aptitude (Verbal, Quantitative, Analytic) and the GRE Subject Test in Psychology;

 - a personal statement of academic objectives and professional goals; and

 - three letters of reference, preferably by three psychologists, evaluating academic abilities and fieldwork experience.